AbdooMohamedd/Awesome-Gemini-Apps/README.md

 ## What is this repository?

-This repository features a curated collection of nearly all the projects submitted to the Google Gemini API competition.
+This repository features a curated collection of nearly all the projects submitted to the Google Gemini API competition (more than 2800 projects).
 Each project entry includes:

 - **Project Name**
 - **Subtitle** (brief description)